What is ecommerce fulfillment?

 The FBA Inventory Placement Service

-uses this method to get your products to customers as quickly as possible.
+uses this method to get products to customers as quickly as possible.

 Can your fulfillment provider bundle products?

-Making it easy for customers to select add-on items through your online store is a good way to increase your cart values.
+Making it easy for customers to select add-on items through an online store is a good way to increase cart values.
 Your fulfillment process should anticipate what products are likely to be purchased together and prepare them in advance.

-Common types of include pick and pack fulfillment and kitting assembly.
+There are several common types of product bundling.
+They include pick and pack fulfillment and kitting assembly.